About Perth Children’s House

 Important Dates

 Perth Children’s House generally follows the calendar of the Upper Canada District School Board (UCDSB).
-You can find a list of important dates for the 2022-2023 school year below.

 Careers